Breath Into Life With The Power of Pranayama Yoga

-- Invigorates you with endless amount of energy.
+- It invigorates you with an endless amount of energy.

-Yes, there are few things you should keep in mind.
+Yes, there are a few things you should keep in mind.
 If you have gone through any major surgery for heart, kidney, etc., please give at least 6 months of gap.
-If you have any ailment in any of your internal organs, then you must avoid.
+If you have any ailment in any of your internal organs, then you must avoid it.

-If you have hernia, high blood pressure, or cough and cold, etc, then you should be very slow and careful while doing it.
+If you have a hernia, high blood pressure, or cough and cold, etc, then you should be very slow and careful while doing it.
 It’s always advisable to consult a good yoga teacher.
-Otherwise if you are generally healthy, you can do at least the above-mentioned pranayamas.
+Otherwise, if you are generally healthy, you can do at least the above-mentioned pranayamas.

 Make sure you are calm and the environment is clean and distraction-free.

 If you liked reading it, please help me reach others which in turn will encourage me to write some wonderful blog posts.
-Also please go to the blog area to post any valuable comments/suggestion or advise.
+Also please go to the blog area to post any valuable comments/suggestions or advice.